ibm-cloud-docs/vmwaresolutions/services/managing_vrops.md

 To access the vRealize Log Insight console, complete the following steps:

-1. On the service details page for vRealize Operations and Log Insight, click **vRealize Log Insight Console**.
+1. On the service details page for vRealize Operations and Log Insight, click **vRealize Log Insight console**.
 2. Log in by using the credentials listed on the same service details page.

 ## Known issues